mailgun/documentation/source/user_manual.rst

 ``X-Mailgun-Deliver-By`` MIME header if sending via SMTP.

-While messages are not guaranteed to arrive at exactly the requested time due to the dynamic nature of the queue, Mailgun will do it's best.
+While messages are not guaranteed to arrive at exactly the requested time due to the dynamic nature of the queue, Mailgun will do its best.

 .. note:: Messages can be scheduled for a maximum of 3 days in the future.